 Thickening The Soup

 I used an arrowroot starch ‘slurry’ to thicken this soup up.
 Optional but recommended step.
 If you’re not worried about whole30/paleo then you can use the cornstarch or your preferred thickener.

-- 32 ounces low-sodium beef broth
+- 4 cups low-sodium beef broth

-- 2 carrots, chopped
+- 2 medium-size carrots, chopped

 - 1 small onion, diced

 Optional – 2 tablespoons arrowroot starch flour + 2 tablespoons cup water

 - Add all ingredients to the slow cooker.
 Stir to mix well.

 - Cook HIGH 3-4 hours or LOW 6-8.